Appliscale/neo4ex/README.md

 ## Usage

-1. Define connection params in config
+Configuration is very similar to the Ecto, so the ones familiar with it should have no problem understanding it.

+1. Create module that will act as a connection process

     ```elixir
+    defmodule MyApp.Neo4jConnection do
+      use Neo4ex.Connector,
+        otp_app: :my_app
+    end
+    ```

+2. Define connection params in config

+    ```elixir
-    config :neo4ex, Neo4ex.Connector,
+    config :my_app, MyApp.Neo4jConnection,
       hostname: "localhost", # required
       port: 7687, # default
       principal: "neo4j", # optional
       credentials: "neo4j", # optional
     ```

-2. Add `Neo4ex.Connector` to your `application.ex`
+3. Add `MyApp.Neo4jConnection` to your `application.ex`

     ```elixir
     children = [
       # Starts the database connection pool
-      Neo4ex.Connector
+      MyApp.Neo4jConnection
     ]
     ```

-3. Query database using `Neo4ex.run/1` and `Neo4ex.Cypher.Query`
+4. Query database using `MyApp.Neo4jConnection.run/1` and `Neo4ex.Cypher.Query`

     ```elixir
-    Neo4ex.run(
+    MyApp.Neo4jConnection.run(
       %Neo4ex.Cypher.Query{query: "MATCH (n) RETURN n"}
     )
     ```

-    Keep in mind that Neo4j streams results, so the `run/1` function returns a `Stream` that has to be consumed.

 Ecto-like Cypher DSL is one of the things that are on the Roadmap